Universal-Connect-Project/ucp-hosted-app/apps/authentication-service/README.md

    .env file for this project
 1. Set up your environment variables in the new .env file
 1. Run `npm run dev --workspace apps/authentication-service` to start the server

+## Auth0

+We are using [Auth0](https://auth0.com/) as our authentication provider.

+For more information about Auth0, please see the [Auth0 Docs](https://auth0.com/docs/)